SymfonyCasts/solid/sfcasts/staging-environments.md

 *all* set up on the *production* server, but not on the staging server.
 Let's fix that!

-Back on the install page, select "SymfonyCloud" as our host to get to its docs.
+Back on the "Install" page, select "SymfonyCloud" as our host to get to its docs.
 To set up Blackfire on production, we did 3 things.
 One, added the extension.
 Two, ran this `var:set` command to configure our Blackfire Server id and token.
 And three, ran `integration:add` so that every deploy to `master` would trigger a